Best Jobs for Seniors & Retirees: Over 35 Good Options

 Consulting and Freelancing

 Since they involve working on a contract basis as self-employed professionals, these jobs allow for freedom, flexibility, and increased pay potential.
-And you can often consult or freelance in almost any professional field in which you have many years of prior experience.
+You can often consult or freelance in almost any professional field in which you have many years of prior experience.

 1. Business management consultant